-In 2015 there were ten indirect fatalities that occurred among football players during football-related activities or physical exertion (Table II).
-Seven fatalities (70%) were associated with high school football (2 heat stroke, 2 cardiac-related, 1 exertional sickling, and 2 unknown), 1 at the college/university level (cardiac-related), and two at the organized youth level (cardiac-related) (Table VI).
-Three occurred during football practice, six were during conditioning, and one was from other activities.
+In 2016 there were nine indirect fatalities that occurred among football players during football-related activities or physical exertion (Table II).
+Five fatalities (55.6%) were associated with high school football (1 rhabdomyolysis, 2 cardiac-related, 1 asthma, and 1 suspected heat stroke), two (22.2%) at the college/university level (exertional sickling and suspected cardiac), and two (22.2%) at the organized youth level (heat stroke and suspected cardiac) (Table VI).